mistralai/platform-docs-public/docs/intro.md

 ## Contributing

 Mistral AI is committed to open source software development and welcomes external contributions.
-Please open a PR!
+Please head on to our **[contribution guideline](./contribute.md)**.